 biography

-Originally from Greece, Theocharis Papatrechas is a composer, music technologist, and sound & data artist based in San Diego, CA.
+Originally from Greece, Theocharis Papatrechas is a composer, sound researcher, and audio engineer based in Brisbane, Australia.

 Theocharis holds a Ph.D. in Music Composition from University of California San Diego (UCSD) where he worked with Rand Steiger, Lei Liang, and Miller Puckette.
 Other leading institutions he studied at include the Eastman School of Music, IRCAM, and Sibelius Academy.